dariagridina/military-vehicle-detection/README.md

     tar -xf checkpoints.zip
     del checkpoints.zip
    ```

+2. **Run the Testing Pipeline**
+   - Open the `test.ipynb` notebook.
+   - Follow the instructions in the notebook to load the model checkpoints and run the tests.

 ## Additional Notes
 - Ensure you follow the steps in sequence to avoid any issues.
 - If you encounter any problems or have suggestions, feel free to open an issue in the GitHub repository.